itsmeakashgoyal/dotfiles/README.md

 [![Test Setup dotfiles](https://github.com/itsmeakashgoyal/dotfiles/actions/workflows/build_and_test.yml/badge.svg)](https://github.com/itsmeakashgoyal/dotfiles/actions/workflows/build_and_test.yml)

-This repository contains scripts and configuration files to set up a development environment for macOS and LinuxOS.
-It's tailored for software development, focusing on a clean, minimal, and efficient setup.
+This repository contains scripts and configuration files to set up a development environment for macOS and Linux.
+It is tailored for software development, focusing on a clean, minimal, and efficient setup.

 ## Overview

 The setup includes automated scripts for installing essential software, configuring Bash and Zsh shells, and setting up Sublime Text and Visual Studio Code editors.
-This guide will help you replicate my development environment on your machine if you desire to do so.
+This guide will help you replicate my development environment on your machine.

 ## Important Note Before Installation

 **WARNING:** The configurations and scripts in this repository are **HIGHLY PERSONALIZED** to my own preferences and workflows.
 If you decide to use them, please be aware that they will **MODIFY** your current system, potentially making some changes that are **IRREVERSIBLE** without a fresh installation of your operating system.

-Furthermore, while I strive to backup files wherever possible, I cannot guarantee that all files are backed up.
-The backup mechanism is designed to backup SOME files **ONCE**.
-If the script is run more than once, the initial backups will be **OVERWRITTEN**, potentially resulting in loss of data.
-While I could implement timestamped backups to preserve multiple versions, this setup is optimized for my personal use, and a single backup suffices for me.
+While I strive to back up files wherever possible, I cannot guarantee that all files are backed up.
+The backup mechanism is designed to back up SOME files **ONCE**.
+If the script is run more than once, the initial backups will be **OVERWRITTEN**, potentially resulting in data loss.

 If you would like a development environment similar to mine, I highly encourage you to fork this repository and make your own personalized changes to these scripts instead of running them exactly as I have them written for myself.